g-l-i-t-c-h-o-r-s-e/Image2PNG/README.md

 Image2PNG
 ====

-Quartz Composer Plugin which exports Image as PNG.
+Quartz Composer Plugin which exports Image and Video frames as PNG.

 ## Description
 Quartz Composer doesn't have standard plugin which exports some Image to local storage.